Maroutis/Audits/CodeHawks/Defi-Stablecoin/Audit_Report.md

 ## 7. Findings

 ### 7.1 High

 ---

-## [H-01] Potential for an undercollateralized, unliquidated position to trigger a significant liquidity problem
+## [H-01] Possible trigger of a significant liquidity crisis due to an undercollateralized, unliquidated position

 ## Summary

 The `liquidate()` function allows users to liquidate either the entirety or a portion of the position, provided the collateral value of the position ranges between 200% and 110% of the DSC amount.
 However, once the value drops below 110% of the DSC amount, the position largely becomes immobile and cannot be liquidated.
-Also, If a user decides to liquidate a fraction of a position, a part of the remaining debt becomes impossible to liquidate due to the 10% bonus.
 If `unliquidatable` positions like this accumulate, they could lead to a potential insolvency for the entire protocol, which can trigger a mass sell-off.
+There is also the case of a sudden drop in the price value.

 ## Vulnerability Detail

-In the current `liquidate()` function, a user can choose the amount of DSC and the collateral token they wish to liquidate.
-The debt to be liquidated (equivalent amount in collateral + 10% bonus) is transferred to the liquidator, resulting in the partially liquidated position almost always leading to an irrecoverable debt due to the incurred 10% loss.
-`    uint256 totalCollateralToRedeem = tokenAmountFromDebtCovered + bonusCollateral;`

 Once the collateral value falls below 110% of the debt value, the position cannot be fully repaid.
 In cases where a liquidator decides to repay 100% of the debt, the 10% bonus will cause the following line to revert:
 `   s_collateralDeposited[from][tokenCollateralAddress] -= amountCollateral;`